nnellans/ado-pipelines-guide/README.md

 # deployment Job (rolling strategy)
 # this only works for environments using Virtual Machines
 # the maxParallel parameter specifies how many VMs will be updated at a time
-# all hooks are executed once per batch size
 stages:
 - stage: string
   jobs: